Topological extension including quantum jump: Generalized Brillouin Zone

-here $x=\text{Re}\beta$ and $y=\text{Im}\beta$, describe the trajectory of $\beta$, when we take $t_1=t_2=1$ and $\gamma=4/3$, the GBZ is as shown in Ref. \cite{yao2018edge}, where under this set of parameters only Eq. (\ref{eq:gbz1}) takes effect.
-In Fig. \ref{Fig:NHm2}-\ref{Fig:NHp2} we display the GBZ of the effective model (bule solid line), calculated by methods of aGBZ.
-The scattered red dots are solved by the origin numerical method (Eq. (\ref{eq:HeffE})), it is apparently that the results are consistent, except the trajectory come extremely loose near the real axis, where the result of the aGBZ give explicit region.
-Although the former is simpler to compute programmatically, the aGBZ scheme is more recommended to use.
+To solve for $\beta$, the OBC spectrum $\{E\}$ shall be calculated first through numerical diagonalization.
+For each $E$, a set of $2N$ equations in terms of $\beta$ will be established.
+Under the requirement of the continuous band condition, a pair of solutions with the same modulus will constitute the GBZ of the system (for the procedures of calculating GBZ, see \ref{app:gbz} for more details).
+However, such a method is highly sensitive to the model size and calculation precision.
+Inadequate precision can lead to numerical diagonalization errors, while excessive precision will result in unacceptable computation time.
+Furthermore, it is also challenging to determine whether there exists self-intersection points on the GBZ.

+To overcome the aforementioned limitations, we use the \emph{auxiliary Generalized Brillouin Zone} (aGBZ) theory presented in Ref. \cite{yang2020nonhermitiana}, which employs the concept of \emph{resultant} to eliminate the unwanted parameters from the equations.
+For instance, in this context, we exclude the variables $E$ and the phase angle $\theta$ from the equation.
+By exploiting the feature of resultant, we could derive the analytical expression in terms of $\beta$ (for further details, refer to \ref{app:aGBZ})

+here $x=\text{Re}\,\beta$ and $y=\text{Im}\,\beta$, whose trajectories in the complex plane form the GBZ.
+In the insets of Fig. \ref{Fig:wNH}, we display the GBZ of the effective model, with the methods of aGBZ (blue solid line) and numerical results (scattered dots, by Eq. (\ref{eq:HeffE})).
+Their results are consistent, except that numerical results will become extremely loose near the real axis.
+In contrast, the analytical solution provided by the aGBZ method has more advantages for subsequent calculations.
+Such aspects will become increasingly evident when dealing with more intricate systems.